-K1.2\ The purpose and requirements of the following legislation and guidance relating to health, safety and welfare in dental settings:
+K1.2 The purpose and requirements of the following legislation and guidance relating to health, safety and welfare in dental settings:

 - Ionising Radiation Regulations 2017 sets out the regulations for what employers are required to do in relation to protecting patients and the dental team from unnecessary exposure to radiation (for example, ensuring the dental equipment is maintained correctly)

 - Ionising Radiation (Medical Exposure)

-Regulations 2017 (IR(ME)R 2017) set
+Regulations 2017 (IR(ME)R 2017) -

-out the regulations for what employers
+sets out the regulations for what

-are required to do in relation to
+employers are required to do in relation

-protecting patients and the dental team
+to protecting patients and the dental

-from unnecessary exposure to radiation
+team from unnecessary exposure to

-by minimising the X-ray exposure time
+radiation by minimising the X-ray

-to as low as reasonably possible
+exposure time to as low as reasonably

+possible
-- General Dental Council (GDC) Scope of Practice guidance - sets out the roles of

-the individual registrant groups, including the permitted duties of a dental nurse
+- General Dental Council (GDC) Scope of Practice guidance - sets out the roles of the individual registrant groups, including the permitted duties of a dental nurse

-- GDC Standards for the Dental Team sets out standards of conduct, performance and ethics that govern the dental team.
-It specifies the principles, standards and guidance which apply to all members of the dental team.
-It also sets out what patients can expect from their dental professionals
+- GDC Standards for the Dental Team -

+sets out standards of conduct,

+performance and ethics that govern the

+dental team.
+It specifies the principles,

+standards and guidance which apply to

+all members of the dental team.
+It also

+sets out what patients can expect from

+their dental professionals

 - Health Technical Memorandum (HTM)

 01-05 Decontamination in primary care dental practices: sets out the essential quality requirements and best practice in the management of reusable dental instruments and infection control in the primary dental care environment

 - Health Technical Memorandum 07-01 -

-Safe management of healthcare waste:
+Safe and sustainable management of

-sets out the environmental benefits for
+healthcare waste: sets out the

+environmental benefits for the safe

-the safe management and disposal of
+management and disposal of healthcare

-healthcare waste, as well as the
+waste, as well as the requirement to

-requirement to keep an audit of waste
+keep an audit of waste disposal

-disposal
+- GDC Guidance on professional indemnity and insurance cover - Dental professionals have a legal responsibility to ensure appropriate indemnity or insurance cover is in place